first-timers/app/instructions.md

 [About First Timers Only](http://www.firsttimersonly.com/).

-### 🎃💻👕 Hacktoberfest: Trick or Treat!

-If you haven’t yet, sign up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to earn an exclusive T-Shirt.
-Plus I’m sure we can teach you a cool trick or two in the process

 ### 🤔 What you will need to know.

 Nothing.
 This issue is meant to welcome you to Open Source :) We are happy to walk you through the process.